-Canillas de Aceituno is situated 17 kilometres from its capital, Vélez-Málaga, in the north east of the region at an altitude of 650 metres above sea level.
-There are three ways of reaching the village, either from Arenas and then turning left before Archez, Algarrobo then turn left for Archez and right for Salares and carry on or the way I find easiest is to turn right off the road leading from Vélez-Málaga to Viñuela ( A-335 )and its just a 10 kilometre road up to the village.
-As you drive up you can see Canillas nestled amongst the slopes of the Sierra de Tejeda and the great Maroma (the roof of Malaga) with its peak at 2,065 metres!
+Canillas de Aceituno is situated 17 km from its capital, Vélez-Málaga, in the north east of the region at an altitude of 650 metres above sea level.
+There are three ways of reaching the village.
+From Arenas and then turning left before Archez, Algarrobo then turn left for Archez and right for Salares and carry on or the way I find easiest is to turn right off the road leading from Vélez-Málaga to Viñuela ( A-335 )and it’s just a 10 km road up to the village.
+As you drive up you can see Canillas nestled amongst the slopes of the Sierra de Tejeda and the great Maroma (the roof of Malaga) with its peak at 2,065 metres.
 The landscape here is absolutely spectacular in all weather.
-On a bright, clear sunny day you can see both the pantano at Viñuela and the sea sparkling below you but on a dark cloudy day with mist settling on the mountain tops the scenery becomes mysterious and the hills seem to whisper the secrets of their traumatic past when both Phoenicians and Romans passed through this way long before the Arabic era, the Moorish rebellion and Franco.
+On a bright, clear sunny day you can see both the reservoir at Viñuela and the sea sparkling below you but on a dark cloudy day with mist settling on the mountain tops the scenery becomes mysterious and the hills seem to whisper the secrets of their traumatic past when both Phoenicians and Romans passed through this way long before the Arabic era, the Moorish rebellion and Franco.
 A question so many people ask about these mountain pueblos is why, when there were no roads, did people build in such high, remote spots?
 There are many reasons but probably the main one being water!
-Here in this area for example, people come from far and wide for the healing powers of the natural mountain spring water which is said to prevent illness!
+Here in this area for example, people come from far and wide for the healing powers of the natural mountain spring water which is said to prevent illness.